mobiletest2016/machine-learning-articles/articles/intuitive-introduction-to-bert.md

 #### BERT outputs

-BERT utilizes the encoder segment, meaning that it outputs some vectors \[latex\]T\_i\[/latex\] for every token.
-The first vector, \[latex\]T\_0\[/latex\], is also called \[latex\]C\[/latex\] in the BERT paper: it is the "class vector" that contains sentence-level information (or in the case of multiple sentences, information about the sentence pair).
+BERT utilizes the encoder segment, meaning that it outputs some vectors $T\_i$ for every token.
+The first vector, $T\_0$, is also called $C$ in the BERT paper: it is the "class vector" that contains sentence-level information (or in the case of multiple sentences, information about the sentence pair).
 All other vectors are vectors representing information about the specific token.

 #### Using outputs in language tasks

 In other words, structuring BERT this way allows us to perform **sentence-level tasks** and **token-level tasks**.
-If we use BERT and want to work with sentence-level information, we build on top of the \[latex\]C\[/latex\] token.
+If we use BERT and want to work with sentence-level information, we build on top of the $C$ token.
 If we want to perform tasks related to tokens only, we can use the individual tokens.
 It's a really awesome way to add versatility to a machine learning model.

 ### Pre-training step

 Now that we understand how inputs are represented in BERT, we can revisit the tasks for pretraining the model.
 The first, task 1, is a Masked Language Modeling task, or MLM.
 The second is a Next Sentence Prediction task, or NSP.

 Both are necessary for the model to generalize well across a wide set of tasks during fine-tuning: the Masked Language Modeling task, as we shall see, will allow us to learn token-level information and hence information specific to arbitrary words.
-The Next Sentence Prediction task however will allow the model to learn sentence-level information through the \[latex\]C\[/latex\] token.
+The Next Sentence Prediction task however will allow the model to learn sentence-level information through the $C$ token.

 Let's now take a look at each of the tasks in more detail.